Open Paper LogoOpen Paper

 ResearchQA: A Citation-Grounded Benchmark for Scientific Paper Question-Answering

-A 6,211-question benchmark for single-paper scientific QA, paired with a deterministic citation matcher that discriminates frontier models 4× more sharply than LLM-judge metrics.
+A 6,211-question benchmark for single-paper scientific QA, paired with a deterministic citation matcher that discriminates frontier models 4× more sharply than LLM-evaluator metrics.

 Abstract